Crawford County Sheriff’s Office faces another civil rights lawsuit concerning use of force

 The force King used "was in excess of any force required to take Mrs. Risenhoover in custody and maintain her in custody" and injured her, the lawsuit states.

 The initial complaint filed Jan.
-10 listed Winford, the city of Dyer and the Dyer Police Department as defendants, in addition to King, court records state.
+10 listed Winford, the city of Dyer and the Dyer Police Department as defendants, in addition to King.
 However, they were terminated from the case after the amended complaint was filed Jan.
 12.

 No response to the lawsuit had been filed in federal court as of 5 p.m.
 Tuesday, according to court records.